Effects of Privacy-Inducing Noise on Welfare and Influence of Referendum Systems: Accuracy Analysis

 \subsubsection{Algorithm to compute the exact accuracy for small $n$}

-We now provide a dynamic programming algorithm with memoization to compute the accuracy of the noisy mechanism.
+We now provide a dynamic programming algorithm with memoization to compute the accuracy of the randomized response.
 In particular, we give the algorithm to calculate the accuracy of the \textit{threshold functions}, that are of the form

-Note that $Maj_n = f_0(\cdot)$ where it take care of ties ($\leq$) by considering them as a $-1$.
-In general, we work with odd number of voters when we talk about the majority function.
-But we will compute it for any $n$ based on the generic definition of the threshold function above as it makes the computation easier.
-We now state the noise operator $T_{\rho} f_{\theta_{0}}(x)$ as introduced in Definition \ref{noiseOp} when applied to threshold functions as a way to quantify the expected accuracy as
+Note that $Maj_n = f_0(\cdot)$ where it takes care of ties by considering them as if $-1$ is the winner.
+In general, we work with the odd number of voters when we talk about the majority function.
+But as a simple trick, we will compute it for any $n$ based on the generic definition of the threshold function we gave above since it makes the algorithm less involved.